Log Command Window text to file

 diary saves the resulting log

 filename.
 If the file exists, MATLAB appends the text to the end of the file.
-To see the name of the
+To see the current

 diary off disables logging.